top of page

 The daughter of an adhesives manufacturer and a teacher, Jennifer Maisel grew up in a picture perfect Long Island suburb where she once found a dead man in her driveway – which may account for one reviewer’s assessment of her writing as a “sort of David Lynch on estrogen”.

-Or not.
+Or not

-Jennifer Maisel evokes a fascinating millennial dreamscape of urban dread, psychic
+“Jennifer Maisel evokes a fascinating millennial dreamscape of urban dread, psychic

 fragmentation and imperfect human connection.
 Maisel demonstrates a sure hand and a

-formidable flair for the mysterious.
+formidable flair for the mysterious.”

-” Los Angeles Times
+Los Angeles Times

 Backstage included Jennifer amongst their “favorite female playwrights” and The Dramatist Magazine named her one of their “Ones to Watch.
 She was recently listed by Theatre Nerds as one of 30 Female Playwrights You Should Know.

-GO!
+“GO!
 Maisel skillfully maneuvers the drama beyond the tolls of the illness; in her conflicted characters, she also illuminates the contemporary woman’s struggle for love and identity.”
 LA Weekly

-…a thought-provoking play that touches on reproductive yearnings, sexual desire, cultural imperialism and more.”
+“…a thought-provoking play that touches on reproductive yearnings, sexual desire, cultural imperialism and more.”
 The New York Times

-Jennifer has been a guest lecturer and speaker at Fordham University, University of the Arts, Cal State Long Beach, the UCLA Extension Writers Program, AFI, the David Hwang Playwriting Institute, Cornell University, Footlights in Washington DC and Claremont College.
+A graduate of Cornell University, Jennifer received her MFA from NYU’s Tisch School of the Arts’ Dramatic Writing Program.
+Jennifer has been a guest lecturer and speaker at UC Riverside,Fordham University, University of the Arts, Cal State Long Beach, the UCLA Extension Writers Program, AFI, the David Hwang Playwriting Institute, Cornell University, Footlights in Washington DC and Claremont College.
 She has taught playwriting at USC, and currently teaches television and screenwriting for the Stephens College Low Residency Master of Fine Arts program.

-In the world of film and television, her screenplay, Lost Boy, was filmed starring Virginia Madsen.
-She wrote The Assault and The March Sisters for Mar Vista Entertainment and Double Wedding for Jaffe Braunstein and adapted two Jane Green novels for Lifetime’s Book-to-Screen series that aired in 2019.
-She has written movies for NBC, ABC, MTV and Lifetime, was a staff writer on the television series, RELATED, wrote a pilot for ABC Family and developed an animated feature for Disney.
+In the world of film and television, Jennifer recently developed an original pilot called The 626 with Super Deluxe and adapted two Jane Green novels – Tempting Fate and To Have and to Hold – for television.
+She worked on a movie about campus rape and institutional betrayal with Just Singer Entertainment.
+Her screenplay, Lost Boy, was filmed starring Virginia Madsen.
+She wrote The Assault and The March Sisters for Mar Vista Entertainment and Double Wedding for Jaffe Braunstein.
+She has written movies for NBC, ABC, MTV, Lifetime and Hallmark, was a staff writer on the television series, RELATED, wrote a pilot for ABC Family and developed an animated feature for Disney.
 She co-created the critically acclaimed web series Faux Baby with Laura Brennan and Rachel Leventhal.
-The screenplay adaptation of her play THE LAST SEDER won Showtime’s Tony Cox Screenwriting Award, meriting her a month’s stay in a haunted farmhouse at the Nantucket Screenwriter’s Colony.
-She has developed original pilots with Bunim-Murray, Ineffable, Stun Media and MomentumTV.

-This is what theater is for.
+“This is what theater is for.
 It makes you laugh.
 It makes you cry.
 It makes you think.
 It makes you feel.
 It is a shared experience, with the entire audience coming together emotionally even though they sit in the dark without making eye contact with each other.
-It is the play, and the performances, that creates that emotional connection and that is the magic of live theater.
+It is the play, and the performances, that creates that emotional connection and that is the magic of live theater.”

 bottom of page